nccasia/ncc-php/basic/Chapter-10-Coding_styles_PSR.md

-# Chapter 04: Standards PSR, Coding styles, Auto Loading
+# Chapter 10: Standards PSR, Coding styles, Auto Loading

+Mục tiêu: nắm được về tiêu chuẩn hiện hành khi code Php

 Each project when executed will use a multitude of libraries, frameworks, and components.
 So in order to easily combine different libraries for the project, the coding should follow a general rule.